 - Examine the quality of the sliding action and the door handles.

-- Ensure you are happy and comfortable to purchase from the company in question.
+- Ensure you are happy and comfortable purchasing from the company in question.

-If you would like more information about the sliding door systems mentioned or have any questions about who makes the slimmest sliding doors, please contact us.
+Please contact us if you would like more information about the sliding door systems mentioned or have any questions about who makes the slimmest sliding doors.

-This article was written in 2017 and is regularly updated as products change and new ones come on the market.
-The last update is in July 2019.
+This article was written in 2017 and is regularly updated as products change, and new ones come on the market.
+The last update is in March 2023.